DevendraK29/vck-ojt/CONTRIBUTING.md

 ### Python Style Guide

+- Use [uv](https://github.com/astral-sh/uv) as the package manager and for running Python commands
 - Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python code style
 - Use type hints for all function parameters and return values
 - Use Google-style docstrings
 - Implement proper error handling with try/except blocks
+- Use `uv run` to execute Python scripts and tests (e.g., `uv run pytest`, `uv run python script.py`)

 ### Documentation